11 Things to Do Before Listing Your Home That Are Worth the Effort

 A preliminary title report, or “prelim,” is a summary document that tells you, the seller, if there’s anything outstanding on your property before you put your house on the market.
 In other words, it’s a precautionary report.

-If you find any liens against the property for unpaid property taxes, HOA fees, child support, another lender, or other reasons, you won’t be able to close on the home until you’re settled up and clear the lien.
+If you find any liens against the property for unpaid property taxes, homeowners association (HOA) fees, child support, or other reasons, you won’t be able to close on the home until you’re settled up and clear the lien.
+Title issues can take a while to resolve, so it’s best to start digging as soon as possible.

 8. Do light, selective remodeling

 You’ve likely heard that buyers like turnkey homes or those that are move-in ready.
 That’s why agents may recommend light renovation projects.
-“Most buyers have just done all of this work to get their home ready for sale.
+“Most buyers have just done all of this work to get their [own] home ready for sale.
 The last thing they want to do is walk into another set of chores,” Rodesiler says.

 In general, Rodesiler suggests minor updates to make a home feel fresh, such as: